Frank-Friemel/rpi-screensaver-backlight/README.md

 `@screensaver-backlight.pl &`

-Reboot you pi afterwards.
+Reboot your pi afterwards.
 That's it.